Benchmarking OpenMM for Molecular Simulation on consumer GPUs

 CPU-only platforms are not suitable for molecular simulations, not only because of their extremely low performance but also due to their high cost relative to that performance.

-The cost effectiveness of data center GPUs (A100, H100) is also very low for molecular simulation jobs, close to that of CPU-only platforms.
-In Models 1 and 5, the 1080 Ti surpasses the H100 by 2500% in terms of cost effectiveness.
+The cost-effectiveness of data center GPUs (A100, H100) is also very low for molecular simulation jobs, close to that of CPU-only platforms.
+In Models 1 and 5, the 1080 Ti surpasses the H100 by 2500% in terms of cost-effectiveness.

-The fact that molecular simulation jobs require little VRAM doesn’t mean low-end GPUs are always the better choice for cost savings compared to high-end GPUs.
+The fact that molecular simulation jobs require little VRAM doesn’t mean low-end GPUs are always the better choice for cost savings than high-end GPUs.
 For example, the most cost-effective GPU in Models 1, 2, and 5 is the 1080 Ti, while the 4090 ranks as the top performer in Models 3 and 4.

 Given the complexity and variety of these biochemical systems, the best-performing GPU and the most cost-effective GPU for each model might differ.
-Before deploying your workloads extensively SaladCloud, we recommend conducting a quick benchmarking test to identify the optimal resource types for your models.
+Before deploying your workloads extensively on SaladCloud, we recommend conducting a quick benchmarking test to identify the optimal resource types for your models.
 This will allow you to optimize your workloads for reduced costs, improved performance, or both.

 Reference Design for Molecular Simulation Workloads on SaladCloud

 Molecular simulations typically involve running thousands of jobs across various models and parameters.
 Each job can take several hours or more, depending on the complexity and the selected resource types.
-To enhance the system throughput, reliability and efficiency, the proposed batch-processing architecture for molecular simulations comprises the following components:
+To enhance the system throughput, reliability, and efficiency, the proposed batch-processing architecture for molecular simulations comprises the following components:

-• Cloud Storage: The initial input, intermediate checkpoint and final output of each job are organized and stored using either three separate folders or a single folder with different files in Cloudflare R2, which is AWS S3 compatible and incurs zero egress fees.
+- Cloud Storage: The initial input, intermediate checkpoint and final output of each job are organized and stored using either three separate folders or a single folder with different files in Cloudflare R2, which is AWS S3 compatible and incurs zero egress fees.

-• Job Queue System: The job queue, such as Salad Job Queue, Salad Kelpie, AWS SQS or others, is to manage and keep the jobs for the Salad nodes to retrieve and process.
+- Job Queue System: The job queue, such as Salad Job Queue, Salad Kelpie, AWS SQS or others, is to manage and keep the jobs for the Salad nodes to retrieve and process.

-• Job Creator: After creating the folder(s) in Cloud Storage and uploading the initial input (such as an OpenMM PDB file, that defines the molecular structure of a biochemical system), it wraps this information into a job and submits the job to the Job Queue.
+- Job Creator: After creating the folder(s) in Cloud Storage and uploading the initial input (such as an OpenMM PDB file, that defines the molecular structure of a biochemical system), it wraps this information into a job and submits the job to the Job Queue.
 The Job Creator can provide a webhook for callback when the job is done, or checks the job status or result directly.
 Once the job is completed, the Job Creator can download the job output for further analysis and utilization.

-• GPU Resource Pool: Hundreds of Salad nodes equipped with dedicated GPUs, are utilized for tasks such as pulling a job, downloading its input and checkpoint, running the simulation, uploading the checkpoint regularly and uploading the final result when the job is done.
+- GPU Resource Pool: Hundreds of Salad nodes equipped with dedicated GPUs are utilized for tasks such as pulling a job, downloading its input and checkpoint, running the simulation, uploading the checkpoint regularly, and uploading the final result when the job is done.

 Step 1: When retrieving a job, first download both the job input and checkpoint from the cloud; if there is no checkpoint, run the simulation from scratch; otherwise, continue the job execution from the last checkpoint.